HMS Acasta (1797): French Revolutionary Wars

 Later, Acasta captured a 16-gun xebec carrying wine, brandy and dry goods.
 She had no papers and so the endpoints of her voyage were unknown.
 She ran onshore off of the east end of Puerto Rico where Acastas boats got her off.
-Next, Acasta took the Spanish felucca Jesus Maria y San Josef, which was sailing from Cadiz bound to San Juan with dry goods, steel and paper.
+Next, Acasta took the Spanish felucca Jesus Maria y San Josef, which was sailing from Cádiz bound to San Juan with dry goods, steel and paper.

 The capture or destruction of two more armed vessels and several merchantmen followed.
 One armed vessel was a Spanish schooner of 20 tons that carried four swivel guns.
 Acasta cut her out of Cape Codera, Venezuela, where she was anchored with her cargo of indigo and cotton.
 The other was also a Spanish schooner, this of 35 tons, armed with six guns.
 She was out of New Barcelona and too carried indigo and cotton, as well as hides.

 Acasta took or sank numerous small, unarmed merchantmen as well.
 These were: